mobilecoinfoundation/mobilecoin/BUILD.md

 test networks with whatever MRENCLAVE your build produces, and clients that check this value using the Remote Attestation process.

-If you want to downlaod a prebuilt and properly-signed enclave, in order use `IAS_MODE=PROD` and participate in a production network, check out the `enclave-signing-material` instructions: https://github.com/mobilecoinofficial/mobilecoin/blob/master/consensus/service/BUILD.md#enclave-signing-material
+If you want to download a prebuilt enclave, signed using the production signing key, in order use `IAS_MODE=PROD` and participate in a production-environment network, check out the `enclave-signing-material` instructions: https://github.com/mobilecoinofficial/mobilecoin/blob/master/consensus/service/BUILD.md#enclave-signing-material